jbouwman/coalton-mode/README.md

-This directory contains the source code for an Emacs mode that supports working with Coalton code.
+This is an Emacs mode that supports working with Coalton.

 ## Requirements

-This mode requires Emacs version > 29.1 because it relies on tree-sitter.
-You can check that your copy of Emacs was built with support for tree sitter by evaluating:

-    (treesit-available-p)
+`lsp-mode`

 ## Installation